Add VPN Profiles

 • Forced re-authentication—Select this option to force a re-authentication whenever a VPN connection is initiated.
 Forced re-authentication is related to the Session Timeout setting; see Cisco Secure Client Configuration.

-For more information about Secure Access and SAML, see Configure Integrations with SAML Identity Providers.
+For more information about Secure Access and SAML for VPNs with a configured VPN profile, see Manage SAML Certificates for Identity Providers.
 SAML authentication for remote access VPNs supports SAML, SAML + Single CA certificate, and SAML + Multiple CA Certificates.

 SAML Metadata XML Configuration